 This angle grinder makes quick work of grinding, cutting, and sanding various materials, such as concrete, tile, pipes, and more.
-It features automatic speed change technology, which adjusts the speed and torque during operation for optimized performance, no matter what you're working on.
-Additionally, the tool’s brushless motor is electronically controlled to prolong battery life, lasting up to 50 percent longer per charge.
+It features automatic speed-change technology, which adjusts the speed and torque during operation for optimized performance, no matter what you're working on.
+The tool’s brushless motor is electronically controlled to prolong battery life, lasting up to 50 percent longer per charge.

-This high-quality tool is well balanced and lightweight, yet delivers impressive power that's perfect for tackling just about any job.
+This high-quality tool is well balanced and lightweight, yet it delivers impressive power that's perfect for tackling just about any job, like cutting curves in cement backer boards.

 Metabo HPT G12SR4M 4-1/2-Inch Angle Grinder